vjousse/pomodorolm/README.md

 # 🔨 Build

+If you're using Linux be sure to set the `NO_STRIP` env var to `true` (see https://github.com/tauri-apps/tauri/issues/8929 ) if the build is failing.

+    NO_STRIP=true npm run tauri build -- --target x86_64-unknown-linux-gnu

+If the build is still failing try to understand why using:

+    NO_STRIP=true npm run tauri build -- --target x86_64-unknown-linux-gnu --verbose

-Build using `docker-compose` (to maximize compatibily, normal build is failing on Archlinux for example):
+You can also try to build using `docker-compose` (to maximize compatibily, normal build is failing on Archlinux for example):

-    docker-compose up
+    docker-compose run --rm --build build-linux

 Build files will be placed in the `target/` directory.